awaazde/awaazde-api-client-demo/README.md

-# Awaaz.De XACT Rest API
+# Awaaz.De Rest API

-This repository contains SDKs to consume/call Awaaz.De XACT REST APIs.
+This repository contains SDKs to consume/call Awaaz.De REST APIs.

-## What is  Awaaz.De Xact?
+## What is  Awaaz.De APIs?

-Want to learn more about Xact ?
-Check this http://bit.ly/awaazde-xact-concept
+Want to learn more about it ?
+Check this http://awaaz.de/console/api/docs/

 ## Prerequisites